-University of Kentucky, College of Pharmacy students must maintain personal health insurance from May 1st of their first professional year through graduation in order to participate in experiential education.
+College of Pharmacy students must maintain personal health insurance from May 1st of their first professional year through graduation in order to participate in experiential education.
 Experiential sites may require that the student pharmacist attest that they maintain personal health insurance and/or demonstrate proof of personal health insurance.

 UK students are invited to purchase the school-sponsored health insurance plan, the UK Student Health Plan (SHP), which is customized to complement the care provided through the Health Fee at University Health Service.
 Insurance information and applications will be shared with students during annual orientation and advising sessions.
-Additional information can be obtained by contacting Student Services in the College of Pharmacy or visiting the University of Kentucky's Student Health Plan website.
+Additional information can be obtained by calling 859-218-3208, emailing studenthealthplan@uky.edu or visiting their website at https://uky.myahpcare.com.